-Mark is not run of the mill; he has been an industry pioneer, the first to open up many far-flung destinations to tourism; his career has focused on challenging, and in some cases, very isolated locations, in particular in new start-ups, or where repositioning or re-branding expertise is required.
+Mark has over 30 years’ experience in the international hotel industry, as General Manager, business adviser and development consultant, for leading hotel chains as well as private investors.
+As an industry pioneer he successfully opened far-flung destinations to tourism, often at challenging or isolated locations, in particular for start-ups or where repositioning or re-branding expertise is required.
 His ability to lead a team under hardship circumstances and create solutions outside the box has been characteristic of his achievements.

 From the most luxurious hotel in London to wineries and conference resorts in Australia, CBD hotels to award-winning island resorts, boutique lodges to large resort villages, area management of multiple properties to strata resorts with vacation rentals component, his dedication to training and sustaining a culture of continual improvement in the work place was instrumental to achieving the exceptionally high hotel services standards that he has come to be known for.

 In project planning and development, Mark’s expertise lies in analysing market trends and competitions and conducting in-depth feasibility studies with detailed financial projections.
 His insights and input on architectural and interior designs are geared to securing the stakeholders’ best interest as a cornerstone in the overall asset management plan.

 Mark spent 7 formative years as a young hotelier at the Savoy London and Geneva prior to immigrating to Australia in the 1980s, the country he called home throughout his expatriate career.